saltysoup/oasis-temp/README.md

 # Oasis 🏝️
-## Nearmap ML Training on GCP
+## ML Training on GCP

-A proof-of-concept for migrating Nearmap's ML training infrastructure to Google Cloud Platform using Ray on GKE with Dynamic Workload Scheduling (DWS), Custom Compute Class, and H200 GPUs with RDMA support.
+A proof-of-concept for ML training infrastructure to Google Cloud Platform using Ray on GKE with Dynamic Workload Scheduling (DWS), Custom Compute Class, and H200 GPUs with RDMA support.

 ## Overview